Who can use this Bidding/Teaming Agreement?

 This Bidding Agreement (Teaming Agreement in the USA) sets out the basis upon which two parties will co-operate together to bid for a contract.
+Our agreement assumes that one party will lead the tender.
+The other party will provide support and, if the tender is successful, it will be appointed as a subcontractor for the project on terms already agreed between the two parties

 - submission of tender & pre-contract negotiations